The fees that members pay will be based on the total value of all electrical and electronic equipment (EEE)

 ** Discounts may be available for members of relevant Trade Associations.
 Any Trade Association wanting to register its members should contact Valpak at firstname.lastname@example.org.

-Under the UK Waste Electrical and Electronic Equipment (WEEE) Regulations distributors who supply new EEE from retail premises where the sales area relating to EEE is equivalent to or exceeds 400m2 must provide facilities to collect very small WEEE, regardless of whether similar new equipment is purchased.
-The DTS alternative for member retailers who meet this requirement in 25% of their stores is to make an additional payment equivalent to 25% of the applicable fees as shown in the table above.
+Under the The Waste Electrical and Electronic Equipment Regulations 2013 (as amended) distributors who supply new EEE from retail premises where the sales area relating to EEE is equivalent to or exceeds 400m² must provide facilities to collect very small WEEE, regardless of whether similar new equipment is purchased.
+The DTS alternative for member retailers who meet this requirement in 25% or more of their stores is to make an additional payment equivalent to 25% of the applicable fees as shown in the table above.

 Use of DTS Funds